-CLCs, ILOs and other legal organisations are generally keen to partner with pro bono providers primarily for the purpose of improving access to justice for their clients.
+CLCs and ILOs may be willing to partner with pro bono providers for the purpose of improving access to justice for their clients.

-- delivering legal services to clients directly by taking case referrals or participating in clinics;
+- delivering legal services to clients by accepting referrals or participating in clinics

-- participating in community legal education and law reform advocacy; and/or
+- participating in community legal education and law reform work

 For more information on developing partnerships with CLCs and case studies see What Works, Chapter 12 Community legal centres.

-For more information on developing partnerships with ILOs see the ATSILS PRO BONO GUIDE: A guide to the delivery of pro bono legal services for Aboriginal and Torres Strait Islander Legal Services (ATSILS) and their clients.
+For more information on developing partnerships with ILOs, see the ATSILS PRO BONO GUIDE: A guide to the delivery of pro bono legal services for Aboriginal and Torres Strait Islander Legal Services (ATSILS) and their clients.

 3.2.2 COMMUNITY LEGAL CENTRES

-There are also various networks of CLCs organised around particular issues or themes such as youth, welfare rights, human rights, tenancy, Indigenous women, disability rights, and RRR issues.
-These networks engage in policy work and joint initiatives concerning particular areas of law and can be another point of contact for law firms.
+There are also networks of CLCs organised around particular issues or themes, including young people’s rights, social security, human rights, tenancy, Aboriginal and Torres Strait Islander women’s rights, disability rights, and rural, regional and remote issues.
+These networks engage in policy work and joint initiatives and they can be another point of contact for pro bono practices.

-For more information on CLCs, a list of all CLCs in Australia and a list of national CLC networks see NACLC’s website.6
+For more information on CLCs, a list of all CLCs in Australia and a list of national CLC networks, see the Community Legal Centres Australia website.

 SERVICES PROVIDED BY COMMUNITY LEGAL CENTRES